Azure-Samples/event-grid-dotnet-handle-deadlettered-events/README.md

 This sample demonstrates:
 - How to create an event subscription with webhook destination, storage-blob dead letter destination and retry policy configuration
-- How to create a function that gets triggered by the storage blobs and process dead letter events.
+- How to create a function that consumes dead letter events.

  We will follow the following steps through this sample:
  1. Create an event grid event subscription with a webhook endpoint, dead letter destination and retry policies options.